klamma/ar-for-eu-book/_pages/chapters/apm.md

   ![VIAProMa]({{pathToRoot}}/assets/figures/apm/ViaProMa_logo.png)

-VIAProMa is a Collaborative Mixed Reality Visualization Framework for Immersive Analytics.
-It is developed by a team of developers using agile methods.
+VIAProMa is a **Collaborative Mixed Reality Visualization Framework for Immersive Analytics**.
+It is created by a team of developers using agile methods.
 Therefore, it serves as a demonstrator for this chapter.
 In the course of the chapter, we will use examples and screenshots from the VIAProMa environment.

 In the traditional waterfall model of software engineering, the different phases of the software engineering process are followed in a sequential manner, usually without returning to a phase already finished.